 In order to take advantage of the grace period, however, employers must amend FSA plans by December 31 to permit the extra 2 1/2 months -- through March 15 of the following year (assuming the plan operates on a calendar-year basis, which is usually the case).
 Employees can use unspent year-end balances to reimburse themselves for qualified expenses incurred within the grace period.

 Another Welcome Modification

-Beginning back in 2013, there is another change designed to prevent or limit forfeiture of contributions.
-For employers who amend their plans, account holders are permitted to keep up to $500 of unused funds in their accounts at the end of the plan year.
+Beginning back in 2013, another change designed to prevent or limit forfeiture of contributions was added.
+For employers who amend their plans, accountholders are permitted to keep up to $500 of unused funds in their accounts at the end of the plan year.
 The employer may choose to set a lower carryover amount.

 This carryover of up to $500 does not affect the maximum contributions which can be made in the following plan year.
-For example, if an account holder ends the year with $350 in his FSA plan, he can still contribute up to $2,600 (depending on the maximum the plan allows) in the following year.
-(In 2016 the limit was $2,550).
+For example, if an accountholder ends the year in 2018 with $350 in his FSA plan, he can still contribute up to $2,650 (depending on the maximum the plan allows) in the following year.
 Note: This carryover provision is only allowable if the employer amends the plan, and, if the employer does not also allow a grace period.

 Essential to understand: The use-it-or-lose-it rule still exists, but the grace period greatly softens the blow by allowing employees more time to use their unspent FSA balances.

 1. Establish a Health Insurance Premium-Only Plan (POP)